mighdoll/wgsl-linker/README.md

 ```

 ### Main API

-`new ModuleRegistry(wgslFragment1, wgslFragment2)` register wgsl modules for imports to use.
+`new ModuleRegistry(wgslFragment1, wgslFragment2)` - register wgsl modules for imports to use.

-`linkWgsl(src, registry, params?)` process wgsl, integrate imports, using runtime parameters environment.
+`linkWgsl(src, registry, params?)` - process wgsl extensions, merge in imports, producing a
+raw wgsl string suitable for WebGPU's `createShaderModule`.

+#### Additional APIs

+`registry.registerTemplate()` -
-`registry.registerTemplate()` register a string templating for transforming text.
+register string templating for modules to that use additional text transformation.

-`registry.registerGenerator(name, fn, params?, moduleName?)` register a code generation function to produce an export.
+`registry.registerGenerator(name, fn, params?, moduleName?)` -
+register a code generation function to produce an export.

-### Example
+### API Example

 ```
 // load wgsl text